pedroeldiablo/new-gatsby-blog/src/markdown-pages/markdown-headers.md

 ---
-title: "Getting to Grips with Gatsby"
+title: "Markdown Mastery - Headers"
 date: "2019-11-26"
 ---

-### Getting to Grips with Gatsby
+### Markdown Mastery

 Will there ever be a day when I'm using Markdown sufficiently to remember the syntax without needing to look it up?
+Possibly, but until then notes are essential companion.

 [Rewording the ever helpful cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#links)